GML-FMGroup/cappuccino/README.md

 ## 🤔 Future Work

-In the future, we will support more models such as deepseek, optimize the agent's performance, and also work on making our own executor model or benchmark.
+In the future, we will support more models, optimize the agent's performance, and also work on making our own executor model or benchmark.

 In addition, I will launch a local React-based interface in the near future to facilitate more users.